 2. Personalize with personas

-A persona is a basic outline of common traits shared by individuals in your target audience.
-A persona can be valuable to your content personalization thanks to the fact that it helps you quickly understand in your own mind what the audience you are trying to reach is really like.
-If you don’t use personas in your marketing efforts, you’ll spend too much time guessing about what your audience wants rather than knowing how to best serve them.
+A buyer persona is a basic outline of common traits that individuals in your target audience share.
+A persona can be valuable to your content personalization, thanks to the fact that it helps you quickly understand in your own mind what the audience you are trying to reach is really like.
+If you don’t use personas in your marketing efforts, you’ll spend too much time guessing what your audience wants rather than knowing how to best serve them.

 Some of these necessary steps include:

-- Imagine the ideal buyer: Think about the demographic characteristics that define your ideal customer.
-Then consider the individual’s job and title.
+- Imagine the ideal buyer: Consider the demographic characteristics defining your ideal customer.
+Then, consider the individual’s job and title.
 How long has he been on the job?
 What are his areas of expertise?
 How does he relate to others in society or within the workplace?

-- Consider specifics: Get as specific as you can to determine your persona’s responsibilities and objectives and obstacles.
-Think about why your persona wakes up in the morning to go to work and what challenges he faces once he gets there.
+- Consider specifics: Be specific to determine your persona’s responsibilities, objectives, and obstacles.
+Think about why your persona wakes up in the morning to go to work and what challenges they face once they get there.

 - Examine day-in-the-life scenarios: Ask yourself questions about your persona’s role in influencing decisions within the company, who he needs to get buy-off from, what questions he will have before making a purchase, and what keywords he may search for as he seeks information.

 - Determine personal communication preferences: How does your persona like to receive content and messages?
 Are there channels and platforms he uses more than others?
 How often does he use social media?
 Why?
 Does he gather most information while on the job or while at home?